Pegrume88/Text-adventure-game/README.md

 ### Existing Features

 * Multiple option for the play to make
+* validator funtion to allow only coorect responses.
 * Add item to inventory system
 * key items need to be collected in order to progress
 * If an item is in the users inventory they can recieve diferent responses through out the game